Vietnam.vn - Nền tảng quảng bá Việt Nam

 Support the economy ?

-Bhutan's public investment company Druk Holdings & Investment (DHI) confirmed the existence of the mines.
+Bhutan's public investment company, Druk Holdings & Investment (DHI), confirmed the existence of the mines.
 "The locations for Bitcoin mining-related facilities in Bhutan were selected based on the logistical needs of the operations such as power supply and other factors," DHI said.

 DHI declined to comment on the locations, citing "not disclosing commercially sensitive details of its operations".

 Bitcoin is seen as a boon to Bhutan’s economy, alongside tourism and electricity exports to India.
-However, the Covid-19 pandemic has hit its annual revenue of $88.5 million, mostly from $65-a-day visa fees, forcing the country to look for additional measures.
+However, the Covid-19 pandemic has hit its annual revenue of $88.5 million, mainly from $65-a-day visa fees, forcing the country to look for additional measures.

-Mining since 2019?
+Exploited since 2019?

 Source link